-The Eiffel Tower, built for the 1889 Exposition Universelle (World Fair), is the world’s most visited paid monument with around 7 million visitors in 2015.
+The Eiffel Tower, built in 1887, is the world's most visited paid monument with around 7 million visitors in 2015.

 What is a visit to Paris, at least during your first time, without seeing one of the world’s most iconic monument?
 Despite that day being kind of gloomy, a tour to The Eiffel Tower was the perfect way to celebrate my birthday!
 To anyone who plans to go here too, read on below for guides, tips and trivia about Eiffel Tower.